Agent Workflows

 What “repo-ready” means

-The repository already ships the configuration, wrappers, and conventions needed to work with these agent paths against the same repo contract:
+The repository already ships the configuration, wrappers, and conventions needed to work with these executable agent paths against the same repo contract:

 • Codex